inxslynne/thesisproject/README.md

-# thesisproject
+# Thesis Project
-Related papers and code reproduction
 ## Project Overview
-This repository contains the code and documentation for the reproduction and analysis of two key articles on emulsion modeling:
-1. **Kim & Mason (2016)** - Focuses on a free energy minimization model describing the behavior of concentrated monodisperse ionic emulsions, specifically for systems with uniform droplet size.
-2. **Jacobs (1999)** - Examines emulsion properties using the Palierne model.
+This repository contains reproducible notebooks, references and supporting scripts for the study of (mainly emulsion) rheology.
+It reproduces landmark models (Jacobs 1999 - Palierne model; Kim & Mason 2016 - EEI model) for simulating droplet stacking for a given volume fraction.
+All notebooks are written in Python, rely only on open source libraries, and can be run interactively in Jupyter Lab.

+**For confidentiality reasons, the raw experimental data used in some notebooks is not included in this repository.**

-The repository is organized into three main folders, each dedicated to one of the articles.
+The repository is organized into three main folders.

 ## Folder Structure